S$^2$MAT: Simultaneous and Self-Reinforced Mapping and Tracking in Dynamic Urban Scenariosorcing Framework for Simultaneous Mapping and Tracking in Unbounded Urban Environments: Simultaneous and self-reinforced mapping and tracking

-While the front-end can extract dynamic objects from the current scan instantly, the static points generated may still contain dynamic points that cannot be accurately segmented due to their subtle movements.
-Additionally, due to the sparsity of individual scans, multiple scans must be accumulated to generate a complete static map.
+After finishing the front-end, the current scan efficiently and accurately extracts most fast-moving dynamic objects.
+However, the static scan $^W\!\hat{\mathcal{P}}_{S, t}$ may still include dynamic points with subtle movements, leaving significant type II errors.
+Furthermore, due to the sparsity of individual scans, the robot must accumulate multiple scans to create a comprehensive static map.
+These issues will be addressed in the subsequent back-end.